Sbussiso/sourcebox-sourcelightning/README.md

 # Sorce Lightning
 <br/>

 ### Source Lightning is a service to provide local AI and templates off the SourceBox platform and straight on to your local machine.
-Wether you are looking for a quick local chat or building your own project you can count on Source Lightning getting you started lightning fast!
+Wether you are looking for a quick local chat, a usefull agent, or building your own project you can count on Source Lightning getting you started lightning fast!

 <br>
 <br>